 †USPI recommendation for lipids: at 12 weeks and thereafter according to hyperlipidemia guidelines.

 Treatment may be restarted when blood levels return to acceptable values seen in chart above, drug-induced liver diagnosis is excluded or infection is controlled.1

-RINVOQ is not recommended for use in patients with severe hepatic impairment.1
+RINVOQ is not recommended for use in patients with severe hepatic impairment or end-stage renal disease.1

 Discontinue RINVOQ in patients that have experienced a myocardial infarction or stroke.1

 Avoid RINVOQ in patients that may be at increased risk of thrombosis.1

 Closely monitor patients for the development of signs and symptoms of infection during and after treatment with RINVOQ.
 Interrupt RINVOQ if a patient develops a serious or opportunistic infection.

 Monitor patients for the development of signs and symptoms of TB, including patients who tested negative for latent TB infection prior to initiating therapy.